bdeployteam/bdeploy/doc/retypeuser/setup/node.md

 # Nodes

-**Nodes** are optional and only required in case that the application that you want to deploy should run on different servers but be managed from a certain master.
+**Nodes** are optional and only required in the case that the application that you want to deploy should run on different servers but be managed from a certain master.
 By default a master is itself a node as well where applications can be deployed to.

 ## Initializing

-**Nodes** must be initialized on the according machines (or on the same machine using non-default ports; the default port is 7701).
+**Nodes** must be initialized on the corresponding machines (or on the same machine using non-default ports; the default port is 7701).
 The command is similar to the one used to initialize the **master**.
 Pass (for example) `--port=7702` to change the default port to some other value to avoid conflicts.
 Running multiple **BDeploy** nodes on the same machine is supported for testing, but not recommended for productive setups (as the **master** can be deployed to directly anyway - no need for an explicit **node**).